o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 xran_cp_api.c and is used to prepare the content of C-plane packets according to the given configuration.
-Users can enable/disable generation of C-plane messages using enableCP field in struct xran_fh_init structure during init of ORAN front haul.
-The time of generation of C-plane message for DL and UL is done “Slot-based,” and timing can be controlled using O-DU settings according to Table 4.
+Users can enable/disable generation of C-plane messages using enableCP field in struct xran_fh_init structure during the initialization of O-RAN front haul.
+The time of generation of C-plane message for DL and UL is done “Slot-based,” and timing can be controlled using O-DU settings according to *Table 4*.

 The C-plane module contains:

--  initialization of C-plane database to keep track of allocation of resources
+-  Initialization of C-plane database to keep track of allocation of resources

--  code to prepare C-plane packet for TX (O-DU)
+-  Code to prepare C-plane packet for TX (O-DU)
    -  eCPRI header
    -  append radio application header
    -  append control section header
    -  append control section

--  parser of C-plane packet for RX (O-RU emulation)
+-  Parser of C-plane packet for RX (O-RU emulation)

 -  parses and checks Section 1 and Section 3 packet content

-Sending and receiving packets is performed using O-RAN ethdi sublayer functions.
+Sending and receiving packets is performed using xRAN ethdi sublayer functions.

+More information on function arguments and parameters can be found in Doxygen documents and corresponding source code.
+Refer to *Table 2*, for *FlexRAN 5G NR Reference Solution Ref PHY* (Doxygen).

 Creating a C-Plane Packet
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-API and Data Structures
+1. API and Data Structures
-'''''''''''''''''''''''

 A C-Plane message can be composed using the following API:::